-- They can be defined using Lucene factories with @NormalizerDef, which will be translated to the equivalent types in Elasticsearch. - They can be defined using the special factories ElasticsearchCharFilterFactory and ElasticsearchTokenFilterFactory with @NormalizerDef. - They can be defined using an ElasticsearchAnalysisDefinitionProvider (use builder.normalizer(name)).

-The definitions can be referenced using @Field(normalizer = @Normalizer(definition = "myDefinition"))
+- They can be defined using Lucene factories with @NormalizerDef, which will be translated to the equivalent types in Elasticsearch, though @NormalizerDef is deprecated (use the analysis definition provider instead). - They can be defined using the special factories ElasticsearchCharFilterFactory and ElasticsearchTokenFilterFactory with @NormalizerDef, though @NormalizerDef is deprecated (use the analysis definition provider instead). - The definitions can be referenced using @Field(normalizer = @Normalizer(definition = "myDefinition"))